 Young people sometimes need some support in finding their own way to a balanced, enjoyable adult life.
 A listening and positive ear or good advice from a parent or a friend often help.
 But sometimes there is more to it.
 Young people have a great need for adults who can be empathetic and help, without judgement or criticism.
 Someone who is not in their close family or friends circle, who can help them define their goals and tackle their challenges head on.

 In my work with young adults (aged 12-23) I work process-driven, so that my client achieves his/her set goals in his/her own pace.
-I use techniques and methods from different coaching & therapy streams to strengthen confidence and to increase and stimulate the client's self-steering ability so that s/he tackles the problem him/herself, builds confidence in his or her own strengths and abilities and achieves his/her set goals (which we work on defining during the first few sessions).
+The sessions are actually a combination of psychotherapy (what do I feel?
+How do I express this?
+What are my patterns? etc) and coaching (goal-oriented, solution-oriented and practical).
+I use techniques and methods from different coaching & psychotherapy streams to strengthen confidence and to increase and stimulate the client's self-steering ability so that s/he tackles the problem him/herself, builds confidence in his or her own strengths and abilities and achieves his/her set goals (which we work on defining during the first few sessions).

 Heb je het idee dat je niet meer weet wat er in je kind omgaat?
 Weet je niet zeker waarom het bedtijdritueel altijd in huilen eindigt, waarna jij je gefrustreerd en uitgeput voelt?
 Vind je dat je als ouder niet altijd op de juiste manier met je kind omgaat of communiceert (dat vinden we trouwens allemaal wel eens!)
 Dit type consult biedt jou steun in je rol als ouder.
 Het aantal sessies dat je waarschijnlijk nodig hebt hangt af van jou en van het probleem waar je mee zit.
 Soms heb je maar een of twee sessie nodig!